Todd Youth: Later years

 At the end of 2010, Youth toured with Jesse Malin and the St. Mark's Social.
 In 2010, the first single "American Dream" was released on One Voice by Capricorn, a band formed by Youth, Phil Caivano (of Monster Magnet) and Karl Rosqvist (of The Chelsea Smiles and Michael Monroe).

 Youth played several shows as the lead guitarist for The Joneses in 2015 and by 2017 he returned to his hardcore roots when joining hardcore punk supergroup, Bloodclot.
 On July 14, 2017, Bloodclot released a record entitled Up in Arms.
 Along with Youth, the band also featured vocalist John Joseph (Cro-Mags), Nick Oliveri (Dwarves) and Joey Castillo (Danzig).
 The band toured with Negative Approach in the US and planned on touring the UK in 2018, but split up before doing so.
 Youth cited differences in opinion regarding band matters with Joseph.

 On August 18, 2017, Youth played his first show with his new band Fireburn.
 A hardcore punk band that features Israel Joseph I (formerly of Bad Brains), Nick Townsend (currently/formerly of Deadbeat, Knife Fight), and Todd Jones (currently/formerly of Nails, Terror).

-They released their first EP on Closed Casket Actvites titled Don't Stop the Youth.
+They released their first EP on Closed Casket Activities titled Don't Stop the Youth.

 On October 1, 2017, Youth held a tribute to his former Warzone bandmate, Raymond Barbieri AKA Raybeez, on the 20th anniversary of his death, at Tompkins Square Park in NYC.
 Many hardcore contemporaries took part in this tribute alongside Youth.

 Death

-Youth died on October 27, 2018, at the age of 48.
+Youth died on October 27, 2018, at the age of 47.

 A memorial was held for Youth in California on November 4, 2018, at the Velvet Margarita Cantina and another was held in New York at Niagara (formerly A7) on November 8, 2018.
 The memorials featured musicians and friends from the hardcore scene and bands he had worked with, playing and speaking in his honor.
 H.R. and Dr. Know from Youth's favorite band, Bad Brains, performed at the New York memorial.
 H.R. is also featured on the song "Todd Youth", a tribute his D Generation bandmate Jesse Malin released in 2020.

 Some of Youth's ashes were placed at the Hare Krishna Tree in Tompkins Square Park on the night of the New York memorial.
 The remaining ashes were spread, per his wishes, in the holy Yamuna River in India.